 Performed on an outpatient basis under general anesthesia at Houston Methodist St. John Hospital, incisions for the endoscopic forehead lift are within the hair; endoscopic visualization allows for accurate dissection, and modification of frowning musculature, while reducing the likelihood of scalp numbness .
 During the procedure, forehead tissues are lifted and repositioned, and the corrugator muscles that cause frown lines are weakened.
 Firm fixation helps ensure long-lasting results.

 Most patients undergoing this procedure are discharged in the afternoon after surgery.

-Patients undergoing concomitant surgery, such as facelift or body contouring surgery have the option for an overnight stay.
+Patients undergoing concomitant surgery, such as a facelift or body contouring surgery have the option for an overnight stay.

 While this procedure is sometimes performed under local anesthesia in outpatient facilities, Dr. Casso recommends general anesthesia at Houston Methodist St. John Hospital, which provides the patient with a comfortable surgical experience, and close, expert nursing attention, treatment of postoperative nausea, if present, and immediate medical attention in the event of any unforeseen emergency.
 The option for surgery in a full-service, state-of-the-art facility such as Houston Methodist St. John provides patients with a measure of safety and security which is unmatched.

 Initial discomfort is controlled with oral medication.
 Patients are seen frequently in the postoperative period.
 Cool packs are applied to the eyes, and patients sleep with the head of bed elevated to minimize eyelid swelling.

 Sutures are removed within 10 days, and most swelling or bruising is gone in 10 to 14 days.
 Most patients can return to light activities within 1-2 weeks.
 Vigorous exercise is deferred for about a month.Obtain Pricing